America’s changing role in a changed world

 When BEN RHODES left the White House after President Obama's terms ended, he traveled to dozens of countries, meeting with politicians, activists, and dissidents confronting the same nationalism and authoritarianism that Rodes thought was tearing America apart.
 Along the way, a Russian opposition leader he spoke with was poisoned, the Hong Kong protesters he came to know saw their movement snuffed out, and America itself reached the precipice of losing democracy before giving itself a second chance.

 Part memoir and part reportage, After the Fall is a hugely ambitious and essential work of discovery.
 In his travels, Rhodes comes to realize how much America’s fingerprints are on a world we helped to shape, through our post–Cold War embrace of unbridled capitalism and our post-9/11 nationalism and militarism; our mania for technology and social media; and the racism that fueled the backlash to America’s first Black president.
 In his book and in his speeches, Rhodes looks squarely at where America has gone wrong makes clear how essential it is to fight for what America is supposed to be, for our own country and the entire world.
+Rhodes was featured on NPR discussing his book and what it means for the world today.

 Virtual Programming: President Obama's Former U.S. Deputy of National Security Ben Rhodes has the gravitas and insight you need for your election event, and he masterfully paints the big picture of America's place in the global political landscape